hauke96/master-thesis/evaluation/README.md

+**Note:**
-This document is as of: 2023-06-09 (commit 1b64146857cc69089fa11d1f56b458f35d6ded9f).
+This document is as of: 2023-07-25 (commit 0460b47688e1b8a483a89b626f4019b8866f6b7b).

 # Idea and Strategy

-The evaluation should three times:

-1. Geometric routing only.
-This tests the preprocessing and routing performance of my code.
-2. Network based routing only.
-This gives the basis to which my hybrid approach will be compared to.
-3. The hybrid approach, which can be compared to the pure network and geometric approaches.

-There will be two categories of datasets: Artificial datasets produced by a pattern and real world OSM-based datasets.
+There will be two categories of datasets: Patter pattern-based datasets and real-world OSM-based datasets.
-The OSM-based ones can be used in all three steps, the pattern one will only be used for the pure geometric and hybrid routing since no highways are in there, just obstacles.
+One agent (s. `code/HikerModel`) is used with an agent creating and walking along numerous routes in a given dataset.

 ## Data to collect

-* Import time & memory consumption relative to amount of vertices
+* Import time relative to amount of vertices
-* Routing time & memory consumption relative to
+* Routing time relative to
 	* Euclidean distance
 	* Route distance
 	* Amount of vertices
-* Distance difference of euclidean and route distance (Kind of: Optimality of routing results)
+	* Amount of edges
+* Times of different methods (i.e. not only the total time of the algorithm/routing)
+* General memory consumption (via additional `record-ram-usage.sh` script)

 ## How each experiment is performed

-The `HikierModel` will be used and the agent travels through the world based on the given file with waypoints.
+The `HikierModel` will be used and the agent travels through the world based on the given file with waypoints of different distances.
-The waypoints have different distances, e.g. 10m, 100m, 500m, 1000m, 2000m.

 ## Visualization

-The following things should be visualized:

-1. Length of waypoint distances to show that they are evenly distributed
-2. Vertex count of datasets
-3. Import
-	1. Time & memory consumption over vertex count
-	1. Time & memory consumption per vertex over vertex count
-	2. Separate graphs for the above metrics for `GetNeighborsFromObstacleVertices` and `CalculateVisibleKnn`
-4. Routing
-	1. Time & memory consumption relative to: Euclidean distance (time per m), route distance (time per m), amount of vertices (time per vertex)
-	2. Routing time divided by import time over vertex count (How much work was moved into the import?)
-	3. Factor of which the route was longer than the euclidean distance relative to the euclidean distance

-### Tool
+Numerous things can then be visualized, e.g. the processing time of each task or the relation between the beeline and actual distance.

-Visualization is done by python scripts using the seaborn library.
+Visualization is done by python scripts using the `seaborn` library.
 See the according [README](./visualization/README.md) for further details.

-## Evaluation checklist
+## Evaluations

-This is a list of evaluations that should be performed categorized by dataset.
+This is a list of evaluations that were performed, categorized by dataset.
 Details on each dataset can be found below.

 ### 1. Without roads